paralleldrive/cuid2/README.md

 ### NanoId and Ulid

-Overall, NanoId and Ulid seem to hit most of our requirements, but they trust the random entropy from the Web Crypto API too much.
+Overall, NanoId and Ulid seem to hit most of our requirements, Ulid leaks timestamps, and they both trust the random entropy from the Web Crypto API too much.
 The Web Crypto API trusts 2 untrustworthy things: The [random entropy source](https://docs.rs/bug/0.2.0/bug/rand/index.html#cryptographic-security), and the hashing algorithm used to stretch the entropy into random-looking data.

 Some implementations have had serious bugs that [went unpatched for years](https://bugs.chromium.org/p/chromium/issues/detail?id=552749).
 Because browser and OS implementations can sit on known security bugs for so long, we can't trust the entropy from the web crypto API.
 We need to supply our own entropy to ensure that ids remain unguessable.